Nutrition for Cats

 Fibre is an important part of your cats diet and a key nutritional requirement for feline breeds.
-Cats will spend a large amount of their life grooming.
-When cats groom the fur must be swallowed and cannot be spat out, a diet consisting of fibre is essential to pass the fur.
-If there is a lack of fibre in a cats diet they could suffer from excessive hairballs which could eventually be painful.
+Cats spend a large amount of their life grooming.
+When cats groom their fur must be swallowed and cannot be spat out, a diet consisting of fibre is therefore essential to pass that fur.
+If there is a lack of fibre in a cats diet they could suffer from excessive hairballs which can be painful and damaging to their health.
 Up to about 4% of your cats diet should consist of Fibre.

 Fat and Essential Fatty Acids

 Fats and essential fatty acids are a essential part of your cats diet.
 Fatty acids will help keep your cats skin and coat healthy.
-Cats also require Omega 3 which helps their nervous system and immune system and Omega 6 which is known to help a cats brain.
+Cats also require Omega 3 which helps their nervous system and immune system and Omega 6 which is known to help a cats brain function properly.

 Vitamins and Minerals

-Vitamins and Minerals are an important part of your cats diet.
+Vitamins and minerals are an essential part of your cats diet.
 Cats need Vitamin A for their extremely advanced eyes and Vitamin E which protects against oxidative damage.
 Cats also require Naicin and Taurine which are vitamins found in meats and muscle tissue important for healthy heart function.

 ✓Vitamin A: Needed for development and maintanance of the eyes.
 Vitamin A also maintains a cats immune system.